EPC Cost 2026: £60–£120 for UK Homes

 - Documentation for renewable energy installations (MCS certificate for solar panels or heat pumps)

 Without evidence, the assessor may have to assume a lower specification, which could result in a worse rating than your property deserves.
+This is one reason why gathering your paperwork early matters — see our guide on EPC costs and how to improve your rating for more detail.

 EPC ratings explained